 4. The key is asking no-brainer questions which will always have a “yes” answer – then you gain momentum and it becomes easier to get “yes” to a question “Would you like to list with me if I can net you more for your house and do all the work?”

 7. If a real estate agent has a buyer, where would he/she go to find a home for that buyer?
 Not Craigslist – they will go to MLS.
-FSBOs only think that they have market exposure in reality they have their home exposed only to a very small pool of unqualified buyers searching Craigslist, reading classified ads in a local paper or driving the around the neighborhood.
+FSBOs only think that they have market exposure, in reality, they have their home exposed only to a very small pool of unqualified buyers searching Craigslist, reading classified ads in a local paper or driving them around the neighborhood.
 If they do get an offer, it is usually a low-ball offer.

 8. Why would a motivated qualified buyer go to FSBO?
-With no doubt they are hoping to get a better deal.
-Buyer is thinking: “If you are saving on commission by not listing with a real estate agent, I can “steal” that house by making below market offer.”
-Instead of giving a hard earned commission to an agent who would do all the work and offer legal protection, FSBO would give it to unqualified low-ball buyer for free.
+With no doubt, they are hoping to get a better deal.
+Buyer is thinking: “If you are saving on commission by not listing with a real estate agent, I can “steal” that house by making a below-market offer.”
+Instead of giving a hard-earned commission to an agent who would do all the work and offer legal protection, FSBO would give it to an unqualified low-ball buyer for free.

 Key mistake most real estate agents make when going after FSBOs is BS (Bad Sales or Bait & Switch) approach:

-– Bogus survey approach: agent will pretend doing a survey of all FSBO listings in the area and would like to preview a house.
-(In reality you are looking for listings, not doing survey).
+– Bogus survey approach: an agent will pretend to do a survey of all FSBO listings in the area and would like to preview a house.
+(In reality, you are looking for listings, not doing the survey).
 FSBO will immediately sensor the dishonesty and his distrust will only grow.

-– Agent will state: “I’ll bring you a buyer (or acting as if he already has a buyer).”
+– The agent will state: “I’ll bring you a buyer (or acting as if he already has a buyer).”